saurabhraj123/ChatGPT-Enhancer/README.md

 # ChatGPT-Enhancer
-A Chrome extension that enhances your browsing experience with the addition of Voice Assistant, Text-to-Speech, and a convenient Copy button for effortless text copying.
+A Chrome extension that enhances your ChatGPT experience with the addition of Voice Assistant, Text-to-Speech, and a convenient Copy button for effortless text copying.

 ## Voice Control